alphagov/publishing-api/doc/publishing-application-examples.md

 It looks for previous content that matches the content_id of the incoming content and checks whether their base paths differ.
 If there is a difference, a redirect content item is created in draft.
 When the content with the updated base path is published, so is the redirect.

-If there was a previously published content item at the base path, its state will be changed to 'withdrawn', rather than 'superseded'. this is in order to prevent potential conflicts of state/version if that content is subsequently reinstated.
+If there was a previously published content item at the base path, its state will be changed to 'unpublished', rather than 'superseded'. this is in order to prevent potential conflicts of state/version if that content is subsequently reinstated.
 The diagram below shows this workflow: